schellenberg/computerscience20/_sources/Python/MoreTurtles/TurtleRace.rst

 * Use a single call to ``forward`` for each turtle, using a random number as the distance to move.

-* Create a for loop, using a random number for the parameter passed to the range function.
+* Create a for loop, using a random number for the argument passed to the range function.
 Inside the for loop move one of the turtles forward by some number of units.

-* Create a single for loop using something like 150 or 200 as the range parameter.
-Then inside the for loop move each turtle forward using a random number as the parameter to forward.
+* Create a single for loop using something like ``range(150)`` or ``range(200)``.
+Then inside the for loop move each turtle forward using a random number as the argument to forward.

 So, which of these programs is better?
 Which of these programs is most